baotiao/baotiao.github.com/_posts/2017-11-22-distributed-model.md

 ---
 layout: post
-title: when we say distributed system, what are we talking about
+title: when we talk about distributed system, what are we talking about
-summary: when we say distributed system, what are we talking about
+summary: when we talk about distributed system, what are we talking about

 ---